Most Kubernetes MCP servers shell out to kubectl. This one doesn’t.

 What Doesn’t Work Well

 No Ingress, Service, or networking management tools.
 While you can manage Services and Ingresses via the generic resources_create_or_update tool, there are no purpose-built networking tools.
-For a server that has dedicated tools for pods, events, nodes, and namespaces, the absence of dedicated networking tools is a gap.
+For a server that has dedicated tools for pods, events, nodes, namespaces, and now Tekton pipelines, the absence of dedicated networking tools remains a gap.

 No granular read-only permissions.
 Issue #568 requests fine-grained read-only controls — for example, read-only for Deployments but read-write for ConfigMaps.
-Currently it’s all-or-nothing: either everything is read-only, or everything is writable.
+Currently it’s all-or-nothing.
 The safety modes are good but blunt.

 OpenShift in developer preview.
 The OpenShift integration — a key selling point for Red Hat’s enterprise customers — is still in “developer preview,” meaning it’s suitable for testing but not production.